What you can do in Scouts

 The range of activities in Scouts is simply huge – it’s the biggest in Australia, and it covers everything from bushcraft to videography, or abseiling to zoology.
 Activities are managed according to age, skills and confidence levels to ensure each youth member has the opportunity to develop new skills, confidence and leadership abilities at their own pace.
 As with everything in Scouting, youth-lead and adults support when it comes to activities and events.

 A full risk management approach is in place for all activities.
 Some activities, such as the flying fox, are only delivered by specialist teams and demonstrated skill levels are pre-requisite for many activities.
-For example, a Level 1 boating qualification is required for still water canoeing and kayaking.
+For example, an Adult Leader needs to hold a Scouting Skill Level 2 Canoe or Kayak, or Trained Participant Canoe or Kayak, as a minimum to lead a canoeing or kayaking activity.
+Youth members do not necessarily need to hold any qualification to participate in a canoe or kayak activity.
 All members are encouraged to take first aid training.

 Our activities aim to do 4 things: